Looking for the best way to remove wallpaper? Here are several simple and easy tips for anyone looking to update their home’s design to try today.

 I found that DIF Wallpaper remover worked really well (here’s a tutorial on how to use it).
-I usually bought it at WalMart or Lowe’s.
+I usually buy mine at WalMart or Lowe’s.

-On some rooms I filled a water bottle with equal parts vinegar and water and sprayed that on (here’s a tutorial on how to use it).
+On some of my rooms I filled a water bottle with equal parts vinegar and water and sprayed that on (here’s a tutorial on how to use it).

 Both of these worked really well.

 5. Finish a section and don’t stop in the middle

 If you leave the wallpaper gunked up on the wall and don’t finish the section it dries in place even harder and resembles a substance they might find on a faraway planet.